 - Paprika, optional

 - In a shallow bowl, mix flour and seasonings.
 Dip cutlets in flour mixture to coat both sides; shake off excess.
 In a large nonstick skillet coated with cooking spray, heat oil over medium heat.
-Add turkey in batches and cook 2-4 minutes on each side or until meat is no longer pink.
+Add turkey in batches and cook 2-4 minutes on each side or until no longer pink.
 Remove to a serving plate; keep warm.

 - Add wine to pan; increase heat to medium-high.
 Cook 30 seconds, stirring to loosen browned bits from pan.
 In a small bowl, mix cornstarch and broth until smooth; stir into skillet.
 Bring to a boil; cook and stir 1-2 minutes or until slightly thickened.

 - Stir in sour cream and mustard; heat through.
 Pour over turkey.
 If desired, sprinkle with paprika.
-Yield: 4 servings.